magnum

 to make this easier to find and use?

 "Git blame" says it was Aleksey.
-I'm not familiar with that either but--format option, yet given file(s) with at least one valid-looking hash
+I'm not familiar with that either but

 this reminds me: I'd appreciate if this "--show=types" stuff that's now